vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

  * If you do get the configuration file, do check for what kind of proxy it is! like SOCKS4, SOCKS5 or HTTP(S) proxy and is there any authentication required to access the proxy.
  * We may utilize `Proxychains <https://github.com/haad/proxychains>`_ to access the other side of network like ssh, http etc.

 * Running Asterisk/ Elastix/ FreePBX or any PBX, probably try `SIPVicious <https://github.com/EnableSecurity/sipvicious>`_  suite is a set of tools that can be used to audit SIP based VoIP systems.
-Running http:\\IP\panel should provide us valid extensions.
+Running "http:\\IP\panel" should provide us valid extensions.

 * Sharepoint running?
 Probably, check `SPartan <https://github.com/sensepost/SPartan>`_ Frontpage and Sharepoint fingerprinting and attack tool and `SharePwn <https://github.com/0rigen/SharePwn>`_ SharePoint Security Auditor.